AUSTRALIAN STREET ARTISTS YOU SHOULD KNOW

 You can now even stay in the Adnate Hotel in Perth, an Accor property in Hay Street Perth.

-Born in Lismore in country New South Wales, Fintan Magee’s playful mix of realist imagery and abstract design has won him acclaim not just in Australia but across the world.
+Is Fintan Magee now the best known Australian street artist?
+His work is found across the world and the large scale designd are hard to miss.
+Born in Lismore in the country of New South Wales, Fintan Magee’s playful mix of realist imagery and abstract design has won him international acclaim.

 This work on the front of the Urban Hotel on Enmore Road in Sydney is a commentary on housing affordability.

 Often injecting social commentary into his work, Fintan’s iconic murals feature on towers and in laneways everywhere from Finland to French Polynesia.
 That said, Fintan’s work is probably easiest to find in his adopted home city of Sydney, especially in the inner city and inner west.

 Reko Rennie styles himself an “interdisciplinary artist”, one who works across a large number of mediums, but he’s probably best known for his street art.
 A Kamilaroi man, much of Rennie’s work is dedicated to the exploration of Aboriginal issues and identity.

 Fusing traditional Kamilaroi iconography with bold and distinct geometric patterning.
 Though exhibiting at the Venice Biennale in the past, one of Rennie’s most famous works can be found on Redfern’s iconic Block.

 Guido Van Helten